dedetok/bash-block-ip-by-country/README.md

 ## iptables -A INPUT -p tcp -m multiport --dports [any port you wish] -m set --match-set ipv4_[countrycode] src -j DROP
 For example to block all IPV4 from China for port 21,22,25,80 and 443
 ## iptables -A INPUT -p tcp -m multiport --dports 21,22,25,80,443 -m set --match-set ipv4_cn src -j DROP
+To block all connection from China
+## iptables -A INPUT -m set --match-set ipv4_cn src -j DROP

 To make it persistent, follow your distribution guide how to load ipset and iptables rules everytime system start/restart or network start/restart.